rozsass/text-dev-editor/_pages/whydevelop.md

 ## Increase coherence

 Text development aims to clarify and improve the structure of the text and create a more coherent content.
-Very often the material includes all the necessary information but some sections and paragraphs are poorly structured.
-I can help improve the text by pointing out repetition, suggesting restructuring (cuts and edits) to create a better content.
+Very often the material includes all the necessary information but some sections or paragraphs are poorly structured.
+I can help improve the text by pointing out repetition, suggesting restructuring and edits to create a better content.

 ## Polish for easier understanding